bgauslin/eleventy/src/content/ten/scenes/scene-18.md

 - 100 thousand kilometers
 image: TODO
 ---
-The whole earth appears, isolated, elegant, and fragile.
+The whole Earth appears, isolated, elegant, and fragile.

 We recognize our globe in open space, a spacecraft in orbit, no Atlas and no turtles to support it.